Khoury-srg/ViperBench/README.md

 # Viper Bench

-Viper bench is a component of
-the Viper project.
+*Viper: A Fast Snapshot Isolation Checker* is a research paper studying checking snapshot isolation of black-box databases.
+Viper bench is a component of the Viper project.
 It includes benchmarks to generate histories for Viper.